biplabua/biplabua.github.io/_posts/2020-03-10-How-use-command-line.markdown

 # Learning to use command line

-Those of us who are life science researchers, staying at home due to corona virus outbreak, we can learn new skills that will be helpful for our future work.
+Life science researchers staying at home due to corona virus outbreak, can learn new skills that will be helpful for our future work.
 One of the skills we can learn is how to use command line interface.
-If you have a Mac computer you can search for terminal in your computer, when you open the terminal then a black screen will appear where we can write command to perform task by computer and computer will give back results.
+If you have a Mac computer you can search for terminal in your computer, when you open the terminal, a black screen will appear where we can write command to perform task by computer and computer will give back results.
 If you are using windows machine, you can google "how to use command line in winddows" I think will be able to figure it out.

-If you have terminal open in your computer, think about what you would like your computer to do.
-We are using our computer from terminal.
-First we are going to see how to navigate around different folder/directories in our computer.
-First thing we would like to check is that where we are in our computer, to get your location at your computer you can type the command 'pwd' your computer will give back your location at the computer.
-After opening location you get after opening the terminal is your 'home directory', please remember this term you might need it in future.
+If you have terminal open in your computer, you are using our computer from terminal.
+First we are going to see how to navigate around different folders/directories in our computer.
+First thing we would like to check is that, where we are in our computer, to get your location at your computer you can type the command 'pwd' your computer will give back your location at the computer.
+The location you get after opening the terminal is your 'home directory', please remember this term you might need it in future.

 ```
 pwd